-Learn more about the effects of air quality on the environment from Alberta Environment.
+Learn more about the effects of air quality on the environment from Alberta Environment and Parks.

 Using its Mobile Air Monitoring Laboratory (MAML), Alberta Environment is able to monitor air quality anywhere in Alberta that is accessible from a road.
 It responds air quality concerns from a community and identifies potential problem areas.

 Alberta Environment operates a 24-hour Environment Hotline.
 If you witness or have information about a potential environmental emergency, or have a complaint, call 1-800-222-6514.
 You will not be identified.